Eyesore123/blog-app/README.md

 Loading spinners are used for images and log-in.
 Custom alerts pop up to notify user of successful logout.
 Login doesn't include popup, because it would feel a bit intrusive towards regular users.
 Admin gets a pop up notification when a new post is added.
 Custom dialogue window in used for verifying important actions (like deleting a post or a user account).

 Admin can use Google Cloud Translation API to translate posts to other languages.

-Registered users have toggle option in account page: they can choose to receive email notifications when a new post is added (showing the post content).
-There's also a separate option to get a notification when someone has replied to their comment.
-Admin gets notifications of all new comments and a post notification to email when a new post is added.

 Errors are mostly handled with custom error pages.
 Images use a fallback image in case the image is not found.